Skip to content

 Assign CompiledGraph to Variable

-The build process for LangGraph Cloud requires that the CompiledGraph object be assigned to a variable at the top-level of a Python module.
+The build process for LangGraph Cloud requires that the CompiledGraph object be assigned to a variable at the top-level of a Python module (alternatively, you can provide a function that creates a graph).

 Example file directory: